Accenture Case Interview: Complete Prep Guide (2026)

 Highlight an accomplishment outside of your professional experience.
 This could be volunteering, a side project, or a hobby where you have achieved something notable.

 If possible, choose a time when you directly managed people.
-Structure your answer using the STAR method and focus on the leadership skills you demonstrated.
+Structure your answer around the situation, your actions, and the results, and focus on the leadership skills you demonstrated.

 Focus on the steps you took to resolve the disagreement.
 Interviewers want to see that you can handle conflict constructively and that you are a strong mediator.